 TravelManagers does not guarantee the performance of the services offered by the Principals and we will not be liable in the event that you suffer loss, injury or disappointment by reason of any acts or failings of any Principal.
 In such case your remedy will lie against the Principal.

-2. We recommend that you take out a travel insurance policy at the time you pay for your travel.
+We recommend that you take out a travel insurance policy at the time you pay for your travel.
 You should ensure that such insurance will protect you against medical expenses arising from sickness or injury during your travel and protect you against loss or damage to your belongings.
-The Department of Foreign Affairs & Trade also strongly recommend you take out travel insurance.
+The Department of Foreign Affairs & Trade also strongly recommends you take out travel insurance.

 If your travel arrangements involve group travel or a group event it is your responsibility to ensure you have travel insurance which is suitable for and covers those travel arrangements.
 You warrant that you have made appropriate enquiries and sought advice on your specific travel insurance requirements.

-N.B.
 Please note that some credit card providers will provide the card holder with travel insurance.
 Where you are paying for all or any part of the services arranged through us by credit card and you intend to use travel insurance provided by the credit card provider you acknowledge that TravelManagers has offered you travel insurance and that you waive any claim against TravelManagers in respect of any loss or damage you may suffer as a result of you failing to take out any or adequate travel insurance.

-5. Airfares and tour prices may change (almost invariably by being increased) without prior notice and even though your arrangements have been confirmed.
+Airfares and tour prices may change (almost invariably by being increased) without prior notice and even though your arrangements have been confirmed.
 Such price increases are beyond our control and you will be liable to pay for any such increases.
 Many airlines now impose surcharges on the price of air travel.
 These surcharges may change between the time you make a reservation and the date of full payment.

-6. If payment has not been made by the specific date which TravelManagers will advise you, your bookings may be cancelled.
+If payment has not been made by the specific date which TravelManagers will advise you, your bookings may be cancelled.
 Payments may be made by direct deposit or cheque.
 If you wish to pay by credit card it is necessary to check with us first as some airfares and package holidays cannot be paid for by credit card.
 In certain circumstances your credit card will be charged by the Principal.
 In these instances, you authorise TravelManagers to pass on your credit card details to the Principal.
 Credit Card payments may incur surcharges.